JarLowrey/GodotWeapons/README.md

 - StartBlocker: conditions/trigger to start action
 - EndBlocker: conditions/trigger to end action (useful for a charged weapon with a manual release)
 - BulletSpawner: for instancing scenes on weapon state change
-- Combo: change weapon data (animation played, cooldown delay, etc) if it is used quickly enough
 - Magazine (includes reload action): a magazine.
-Customize the Capacity and LongAction children nodes to get this working.]
+Must make children editable to customize via the Capacity and LongAction children nodes.

 ### Common Components

 These components are require further scripting to customize them to your weapon-specific implementation.

+- Combo: change weapon data (animation played, cooldown delay, etc) if it is used quickly enough
 - Burst: changes multiple attacks into a single atomic attack.
 Will stop partway through if gun cannot fire (ran out of ammo etc).
 Relies on developer to implement different cooldown times for burst and non-burst attacks.
 - Recoil: bounce the weapon after shooting